Balanced Filtering via Disclosure-Controlled Proxies: Learning an Proxy

-So far, we have introduced a proxy function $\hat{z}: \X \rightarrow \mathbb{N}$ that maps samples to a finite collection of proxy groups, and we have described the conditional distribution matrix $A$ indicating the distribution of sensitive attributes \textit{within} each proxy group.
-Finally, we have shown how one can use $A$ to derive sampling probabilities for each group, such that under appropriate conditions, sampling according to these probabilities induces a uniform distribution over the protected attributes.
-Note that we have referenced $A$ as a static entity -- we have used it to derive our sampling probabilities, but we have not described how it and the proxy are generated.
-Recall from Section~\ref{sec:introduction} that our proxy function $\hat{z}$ takes the form of a decision-tree classifier, where each leaf of the tree is a \textit{proxy group}.
-Therefore, each row in $A$, corresponding to the conditional distribution over sensitive attributes in a given \textit{proxy group}, also corresponds to the distribution over sensitive attributes in a given \textit{leaf of the tree}.
+We have discussed a proxy function $g: \X \rightarrow \mathbb{N}$ that maps samples to proxy groups and described the conditional distribution matrix $A$ indicating the distribution of sensitive attributes \textit{within} each proxy group.
+In Section~\ref{sec:approach}, we showed how $A$ can be used to derive acceptance probabilities for each group, such that under appropriate conditions, selecting according to these probabilities induces a uniform distribution over the protected attributes.
+Up until now, however, we have referenced $A$ as fixed --- we have used it to derive retention probabilities but have not described how it and the proxy can be generated.
+Recall that our proxy function $g \in \mathcal{G}$ takes the form of a decision tree, where each leaf is a \textit{proxy group}.
+Therefore, each row in $A$, corresponding to the distribution over sensitive attributes in a given \textit{proxy group}, also corresponds to the distribution over these attributes in a given \textit{leaf}.